owendismuke/owendismuke.github.io/about.md

 * Associates of Applied Sciences in Munitions Systems Technology

 #### [Barnes Center for Enlisted Education][barnes]
-* Non-Commissioned Officer Leadership Development Course
+* Non-Commissioned Officer Academy (Distance Learning)

 ### Contribute
 If you want to contribute to keeping Monad Nomad up and running and have a say in future posts, please support my [Patreon][patreon].